KASTEL-MobilityLab/MDS-CaseStudy-System/README.md

 ## Helpful remarks

 * When using mds-core locally, make sure, the right version of pnpm is installed!
-Although the version number was specified in the package.json, I had to manually deinstall and reinstall pnpm with npm install -g pnpm@6.32.11
+Although the version number was specified in the package.json, I had to manually deinstall and reinstall pnpm with `npm install -g pnpm@6.32.11`
 * If mds-core gets a new version tag, you have to manually update that in the docker-compose file of this repo (because pnpm doesn't build on tag:latest)
 * Don't miss the environment variables (PG_USER=PG_PASS=postgres, PG_HOST=postgres (Name of the service in the docker-compose file), REDIS_HOST=redis) for the docker-compose file, they are essential to create the connection between the services on one side and the Postgres DB and Redis on the other side
 * To create a new database, insert POSTGRESQL_DATABASE=NAME_OF_DATABASE in the postgres-Part of the docker-compose file
-* If you want to send requests to the mds-agency from outside the docker-compose network, you have to use the IP-Address of that container and the port 4000
+* If you want to send requests to the mds-agency from outside the docker-compose network, you have to use the IP-Address of that container and the port 4000, all information can also be found in the [documentation](https://github.com/openmobilityfoundation/mobility-data-specification/tree/main/agency)

+## Future Work

+`mds-core` consists of many other modules than `mds-agency` that were not considered yet.
+Only the API endpoint `/vehicles` and its GET and POST method were used.
+E.g. there are other endpoints of `mds-agency` like `/vehicles/{device_id}/event`, but in the two generated data files were not all the information needed for this endpoint.
+In the generated file `status_changes` there was an event_type field but filled with the possible values of vehicle_state and there wasn't a vehicle_state field.
+Required fields for this endpoint can be found [here](https://github.com/openmobilityfoundation/mobility-data-specification/tree/main/agency#vehicle---event) and [here](https://github.com/openmobilityfoundation/mobility-data-specification/blob/main/general-information.md#vehicle-state-events) is the documentation for the matching between `vehicle_state` and `event_type`.

+The second generated file `trips.json` wasn't considered yet because of the time left, but should be considered with the module `mds-provider` rather than `mds-agency`.
+The endpoints and the documentation for this module can be found [here](https://github.com/openmobilityfoundation/mobility-data-specification/tree/main/provider) especially look at the endpoint [trips](https://github.com/openmobilityfoundation/mobility-data-specification/tree/main/provider#trips) cause all the required fields of this endpoint can be found in the generated file so you can directly work with it.

+For the `mds-client` one can also think of parsing and streaming multiple JSON files or adding every 10 minutes new data to the database.